Scone: Bridging Composition and Distinction in Subject-Driven Image Generation via Unified Understanding-Generation Modeling: The benchmark

 \subsection{Construction pipeline}

-\paragraph{Step 1: Image collection} Images are collected from three sources. \textit{(1) existing benchmarks:} We filter, recognize subjects, and classify images by subject category with \qwenvl~\cite{qwen3technicalreport}, followed by a manual check to ensure that each image contains only one subject, using samples from the existing benchmarks DreamBench++~\cite{peng2024dreambench++} and OmniContext~\cite{wu2025omnigen2}. \textit{(2) T2I (text-to-image) model synthesis} and \textit{(3) Open access:} To enhance category diversity, we further supplement the collection by synthesizing single-candidate images with the T2I model \flux~\cite{flux2024} and acquiring additional samples from open access.
-Finally, we construct a single-candidate image pool that covers three categories, character, object, and scene, comprising 15 subcategories with at least 30 images per subcategory.
-Images in the single-candidate pool are grouped into sets of 1 to 4 images and split into two subsets for the following single-candidate and multi-candidate data construction.
+\paragraph{Step 1: Image collection} Images are collected from three sources. \textit{(1) Existing benchmarks:} We use \qwenvl~\cite{qwen3technicalreport} to filter images, recognize subjects, and classify subject categories, followed by manual verification to ensure each image contains only one subject.
+Samples are drawn from DreamBench++~\cite{peng2024dreambench++} and OmniContext~\cite{wu2025omnigen2}. \textit{(2) T2I (text-to-image) synthesis} and \textit{(3) Open access:} To increase category diversity, we further supplement the benchmark with single-candidate images synthesized by \flux~\cite{flux2024} and additional open-access samples.
+Finally, we build a single-candidate image pool covering three categories, character, object, and scene, with 15 subcategories and at least 30 images per subcategory.
+The images are grouped into sets of 1 to 4 and split into two subsets for subsequent single- and multi-candidate data construction.

-\paragraph{Step 2: Multi-candidate editing} This step produces multi-candidate images by adding other subjects to single-candidate images with the image editing model~\qwenedit~\cite{wu2025qwenimagetechnicalreport}, illustrated in~\cref{fig:benchmark_pipeline}, and ensures through manual verification that each subject in the image is clearly recognizable.
+\paragraph{Step 2: Multi-candidate editing} We create multi-candidate images by adding other subjects to single-candidate images with \qwenedit~\cite{wu2025qwenimagetechnicalreport}, as shown in~\cref{fig:benchmark_pipeline}, followed by manual verification to ensure each subject is clearly recognizable.